spcourse/sp2/10 Complexity/tuples/10 tuples.md

 # Tuples

 Tuples are very much like lists, as they store sequences of elements, but they tend to be used quite differently.
-The important difference with tuples is they are immutable, which means they support some operations that lists don't (and vice versa).
+The important difference for tuples is that they are immutable, which means they can support some operations that lists don't (and vice versa).
 We'll dive more into what this difference is by looking at some examples.

-Creating a tuple is very similar to a list, except we use rounded brackets instead of square brackets
+Creating a tuple is very similar to creating a list, except we use rounded brackets instead of square brackets

 	>>> t = (42, 'hello', 3.1415)
 	>>> t
 	(42, 'hello', 3.1415)

-We can access elements from a tuple at a specific index with square brackets just like a list
+We can access elements from a tuple at a specific index with square brackets just like with a list

 	>>> t[1]
 	'hello'